 Illustrations should be paintings or drawings, not computer-generated cartoons.

-During Picking Children’s Books the illustrations should also flow with the written words.
-With this being said, the characters and theme of the story should be illustrated based off of how the words feel and describe characters.
+During Picking Children’s Books, the illustrations should also flow with the written words.
+With this being said, the characters and theme of the story should be illustrated based on how the words feel and describe characters.

 The children’s book Sophie by Mem Fox beautifully uses warm, vibrant paints to illustrate the story of family love and the cycle of life.
-The progression of illustrations perfectly reflect the written words.
+The progression of illustrations perfectly reflects the written words.